JoaquinFontaana/rag-agent-frontend/README.md

 ## 🎯 Project Overview

-This is a demonstration of a modern AI customer service solution that:
+This is a AI customer service solution that:
 - Answers customer inquiries using company documentation
 - Provides 24/7 automated support
 - Retrieves accurate information from uploaded knowledge base documents